mbelekar/search-app/README.md

 - `DataBuilder` ties together `Loader` and `Transformer` classes to generate the final data structure that is to be searched.

 #### CLI Interface
-- `MainCommand` is the entrypoint.
+- `MainCommand` is the entrypoint class.
 When user runs search command in the cli, this class is invoked.
 - `UserCommand` represents the `users` subcommand.
 - `TicketCommand` represents `tickets` subcommand.

 Both the subcommand classes enforce type validation on the end user's cli input.
 These classes pass users inputs to the `Application` class to invoke data load/transform and search
 #### Application
 - `Application` ties together cli, search and data load/transform functionality.
 It passes data config to `DataBuilder`.
 Once it gets back loaded/transformed data, it passes this along with the user selected search options from `CLI::UserCommand`/ `CLI::TicketCommand` class to the correct search class(returned by `SearchFactory`).
 The search results are then displayed using `DataDisplay` module (mixed-in with `Application`)